apple-fritter/doppelganger/README.md

 Any CTCP commands other than TIME and VERSION are ignored.
 The script consumes these commands without taking any further action.

 ### Disabling DCC/XDCC Functionality:
-The script hooks into various DCC events (DCC CHAT, DCC SEND, DCC GET, DCC, XDCC) and registers a callback function called disable_dcc.
+The script hooks into various DCC events (DCC CHAT, DCC SEND, DCC GET, DCC, XDCC) and registers a callback function called `disable_dcc`.
 This function simply consumes the events and prevents any action from being taken, effectively disabling DCC and XDCC functionality.

 ### Flowchart
 ```